Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Did you know?
-Because Madagascar has been an island for a remarkable 88-million years, 90% its wildlife is found nowhere else on Earth.
+► Did you know?
+Because Madagascar has been an island for 88-million years, 90% its wildlife is endemic – found nowhere else on Earth.

 MALAWI